casdoor/casdoor-website/docs/basic/try-with-helm.md

 ---
-title: (Optional) Try with K8s Helm
+title: Try with Kubernetes Helm (Optional)
 description: Learn how to deploy Casdoor on Kubernetes using Helm
 keywords: [Casdoor, Helm, Kubernetes, K8s]
 authors: [nomeguy]